codarrenvelvindron/codarren.github.io/_posts/2021-04-06-Day96-Was_COVID19_a_warning_sign.md

 Think about it.

+## Our body temperatures decreased
+Compared to previous generations, we have a [lower body temp](https://www.scientificamerican.com/article/are-human-body-temperatures-cooling-down/).

+Yes, the earth is warming up but we failed to notice.

+Afterall, that's what air conditioning is for right?

 ## What should we do from now on?
 ### 1. Stay at home as much as possible.